iamkhush/iamkhush.github.io/content/posts/kafka-introduction.md

 Provides immutable Data | Provides mutable data Supports only inserts for new data | Supports insert, update and delete

-Both are concepts of Kafka’s processing layer, which work on "raw" data in topics.
+- Both are concepts of Kafka’s processing layer, which work on "raw" data in topics.
+- Both can be partitioned and so it the processing on it.
+  - For streams, processing raw events in a topic for a partition is simple.
+  - For tables, to do aggregates, each partition may be associated with a light database.
+By default its RocksDB.

 ## Kafka Topics